jsgosnell/CUNY-BioStats/practice_problems/2022_quizzes_and_exams/2022_Fall_78002_final_answers.md

 ```

 Interaction is significant, so we should divide the data.
 Before we do that, let's
-compare the various fits (not required for test)
+compare the various fits (not required for test) (**Note**: I'm not sure this is
+valid - can we use AIC to compare different likelihood methods given different outcomes?)

 ```r